keithbaum/cosmos-ignite/readme.md

 The primary objective is to assess your design capability, and understanding of blockchain light clients.
 Don't be overly concerned about creating a 'perfect' solution, but showcase your skills and thought process.

-## Submission
-To submit your solution, please create a private GitHub repository and invite us to access it.
-Ensure that your repository includes all the necessary documentation and instructions to understand and run your implementation.
-Please note that it shouldn't take more than 1 day to complete the task.

 ## Additional Notes

 ### Data Provisioning